World War II: Axis collapse and Allied victory (1944–1945)

 In the Pacific theatre, American forces accompanied by the forces of the Philippine Commonwealth advanced in the Philippines, clearing Leyte by the end of April 1945.
-They landed on Luzon in January 1945 and recaptured Manila in March.
+They landed on Luzon in January 1945 and recaptured Manila in March, during which Japanese forces killed 100,000 Filipino civilians in the city.
 Fighting continued on Luzon, Mindanao, and other islands of the Philippines until the end of the war.

 Meanwhile, the United States Army Air Forces launched a massive firebombing campaign of strategic cities in Japan in an effort to destroy Japanese war industry and civilian morale.
 A devastating bombing raid on Tokyo of 9–10 March was the deadliest conventional bombing raid in history.